mbakeranalecta/sam/README.md

 `sq.xml` file included with the parser.
 This file includes two alternate sets of smart quote rules, `justquotes` and `justdashes`, which contains rulesets which process just quotes and just dashes respectively.
-The dashes and quotes rules in this file are the same as those build in to the parser.
+The dashes and quotes rules in this file are the same as those built in to the parser.
-Note, however, that the parser does not use this file by default.
+Note, however, that the parser does not use these files by default.

 To invoke the `justquotes` rule set: